DFalzoneUNO/csfinal/README.md

     # will only be made visible if the predicate of "has" is a string present
     # in the player's inventory.
     has "Golden key" ?
 "Try to make a run for it" => try-to-escape,

+    # The predicate to "has" can have multiple values, separated by commas, and
+    # negation can be done with the "no" keyword.
+    has "Money", no "Golden key" ?
+"Try to bribe the guards" => get-fleeced-by-guards,

     # Scenes defined in another file can be referenced like so.
     # The file is lazily loaded.